jyoderdev/Portfolio/README.md

 This is a portfolio page I am building to demonstrate my abilities by showcasing various programming and web development projects I have completed in the course of my studies of full stack web development.

 It was working in the codePen environment, but attempts to get it working outside of that environment have so far failed.
 Currently working on getting it up and running.
 Current iteration is not working as expected.

+Took a course in CSS Grid.
+Will attempt to replace Bootstrap elements with CSS Grid and see if that fixes my problems.